CatPires/CatPires/README.md

-I'm Catarina, a QA Engineer with 4+ years of experience in embedded systems, mobile (iOS & Android), cloud, web and desktop applications testing.
-Passionate about software quality and constantly learning. <br/>
+I'm Catarina, a detail-oriented QA Engineer with 4+ years of experience and a strong background in embedded systems, mobile (iOS & Android), cloud, web and desktop applications testing.
+Passionate about ensuring software quality through manual and automated testing strategies.
+A lifelong learner dedicated to building robust, user-centric systems with a special interest in Embedded and Robotic Systems Testing. <br/>

 🎓 ISTQB® Foundation Level Certified <br/>
 📖 Enrolling now: Bachelor's degree, Electrical and Computer Engineering (ISEP) <br/>